YOU ARE NO LONGER ORDINARY

 3 for you are still of the flesh.
 For while there is jealousy and strife among you, are you not of the flesh, and behaving like ordinary men?
 (RSV).

 Prayer: My Dear Heavenly Father, thank You for opening my eyes of understanding today to the truth that having surrendered my life to you, I am no longer a mere human, natural or ordinary person.
-Help me to live and walk daily in this light and truth, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to live and walk daily in this light and truth, in Jesus’ name.
 Amen.